finos/legend/README.md

 (Coming Soon)

 # Training materials
 Thanks for your interest in Alloy.
-We have been developing training materials and resources since Goldman Sachs [announced their intenton to open source Alloy into FINOS](https://www.cnbc.com/2019/11/20/goldman-sachs-is-giving-away-software-to-wall-street-for-free.html#:~:text=Finance-,Goldman%20Sachs%20is%20planning%20on%20giving%20some%20of%20its%20most,to%20Wall%20Street%20for%20free&text=%E2%80%9CWe're%20using%20Alloy%20because,chief%20data%20officer%2C%20Jeff%20Wecker.) in November 2019 and we hope you find them useful.
-If you have any questions about the project or on how to get started using Alloy, we suggest you follow the below steps:
+We have been developing training materials and resources since Goldman Sachs [announced their intenton to open source Alloy into FINOS](https://www.cnbc.com/2019/11/20/goldman-sachs-is-giving-away-software-to-wall-street-for-free.html#:~:text=Finance-,Goldman%20Sachs%20is%20planning%20on%20giving%20some%20of%20its%20most,to%20Wall%20Street%20for%20free&text=%E2%80%9CWe're%20using%20Alloy%20because,chief%20data%20officer%2C%20Jeff%20Wecker.) in November 2019.
+If you have any questions on how to get started using Alloy, please follow the below steps:

 #### 1. Review the existing materials
 * [Alloy Demo by Pierre de Belen of Goldman Sachs at OSSF 2019](https://www.youtube.com/watch?v=na4DCgvdDJ4) (video)